Emmehehe/DifficultyOptionsForDeltarune/README.md

   - **Gmbrd Enemy CDs** — multiplier for the enemy attack cooldowns in the chapter 3 game boards
     - Only shows up in the menu in chapter 3.
     - INHERIT - Can be set to inherit from the 'Enemy Cooldowns' setting by reducing past 0%.

-  - **Reward Ranking** — when this option is turned on, the 'Battle Rewards' option also affects the ranking that you get from battles in the chapter 3 game boards
-    - Only shows up in the menu in chapter 3.
 </details>
 <details>
   <summary><strong>Hidden (.ini only)</strong></summary>